 Pre-rigged emergency towing arrangements at both ends of the ship may be accepted.
 A type emergency towing arrangement is shown in Fig. 5.7.9.

+Fig. 5.7.9

-- 5.7.10 All emergency towing arrangements shall be clearly marked to facilitate safe and effective use even in darkness and poor visibility. - 5.7.11 Ships shall be provided with a ship-specific emergency towing procedure.
-Such a procedure shall be carried aboard the ship for use in emergency situations and shall be based on existing arrangements and equipment available on board the ship.
+5.7.10 All emergency towing arrangements shall be clearly marked to facilitate safe and effective use even in darkness and poor visibility.